 Partnerships between current administrators and fellows will be made based on interests, relevant experience, and goals.
 Pairs may come from similar or different/distant units across campus.
 It is expected that creating opportunities for connections between individuals with diverse backgrounds will increase the effectiveness of decision making, enhance learning, and stimulate a culture of cross-college interaction.
-While fellows may eventually take a leadership role in an area with greater ties to their scholarship, both they and their mentors can benefit from the shared experience.
+While fellows may eventually take a leadership role in an area with greater ties to their scholarship, both they and their mentors benefit from the shared experience.

 The first stage will involve the fellow and the mentor identifying desired leadership development outcomes that will frame the overall experience.
 After those are established, fellows will spend approximately five hours per week during the fall semester shadowing and meeting with the mentor, gaining an appreciation for day-to-day events, offering perspective in key meetings, and debriefing one- on-one with the administrator.
 The fellow and mentor will then develop a project to be conducted in the spring while shadowing continues.
 The time commitment during the second semester will be approximately ten hours per week.

-The project should be designed to facilitate the outcomes identified by the fellow and mentor and should be consistent with AAN priorities (including, but not limited to: mentoring, diversity/inclusion, support for academics outside of the tenure system, innovations related to teaching or evaluation of it, and enhancing interdisciplinary scholarship).
+The project should be designed to facilitate the outcomes identified by the fellow and mentor and should be consistent with AAN priorities (including, but not limited to: mentoring diversity/equity/inclusion, support for academics outside of the tenure system, innovations related to teaching or evaluation of it, and enhancing interdisciplinary scholarship).
 Resources, including those required to provide the fellow sufficient time to complete the project, will be negotiated between the mentor and AAN, contingent on the scope of the work and available funding.

-Approximately four-five formal meetings (attendance is expected) for all fellows and mentors will be scheduled throughout the year.
-In addition, a kick-off reception that will include the recently completed cohort will be hosted in early fall, and a reception with presentations of the projects will be held near the end of the spring semester.
+Approximately six-seven formal meetings (attendance is expected) for all fellows and mentors will be scheduled throughout the year.
+In addition, a reception will be hosted in early fall to welcome the new cohort and feature the project presentations from the outgoing cohort.

 Learn about the MSU academics who are leadership fellows in the 2021-22 academic year.